 As long-term investors, we understand that climate risk will continue to influence company strategies well beyond the tenures of current managements and boards.
-Creating a framework to encourage and facilitate long-term reporting is vital.
+Creating a framework to encourage and facilitate long-term reporting is important.
 We also note that companies that can get ahead of impending climate change initiatives and work with governments to achieve their goals may benefit from first-mover advantage.

-Some countries and sectors are more carbon intensive than others and will need to make more transformative changes in the transition to a low-carbon economy.
 Our approach to engagement on climate risk is to focus on sectors and companies where climate change poses the greatest material risk to our clients’ investments.

 2021 engagement case studies